LDubya/OpenKeyNav/README.md

 visual hints use the existing keylabel creation and positioning system; they do not intercept native Tab or activation behavior.
 When ordinary Tab or Shift+Tab already reaches a structural destination, that target shows only the simpler native Tab chord.
-Otherwise, when a context-start chord and a heading arrow reach the same target, the context-start chord takes precedence.
+An explicitly configured context-start binding also gets a destination label and takes precedence when it converges with an arrow route.
 Labeled targets also receive the existing keylabel target outline without becoming type-to-select targets.
 The actively focused target retains the page's normal focus outline; OpenKeyNav's